Blog | Organ-on-a-Chip Technology

-Following InSphero’s core principles of developing advanced cell-based assay solutions that meet industry-grade requirements, the Akura™ Flow system provides unparalleled flexibility in designing multi-tissue experiments, works in standard biological laboratories and paves the way for a wide-range of pre-clinical applications, from low clearance hepatocyte assays to multi-tissue networks of liver and islet tissues designed for studying metabolic disease.
+Following InSphero’s core principles of developing advanced cell-based assay solutions that meet industry-grade requirements, the Akura™ Flow system provides unparalleled flexibility in designing multi-tissue experiments, works in standard biological laboratories, and paves the way for a wide range of pre-clinical applications, from low clearance hepatocyte assays to multi-tissue networks of liver and islet tissues designed for metabolic diseases research.
 We are currently working closely with development partners in the pharma industry, who are testing various applications for Akura™ Flow using 3D InSight™ Microtissues.
 It will be ready for general release starting in 2019.

-I hope you've found this useful.
-In my next blog, I'll discuss how timing and supply chain management defines the reliability and success of multi-tissue experiments.
+I hope you've found this article useful.
+In my next blog post, I'll discuss how timing and supply chain management defines the reliability and success of multi-tissue experiments.
 If there are other topics related to microfluidics and microphysiological systems you'd like me to cover in future blogs, please share your ideas in the comments section.